0xpolarzero/tiny-explorer/packages/contracts/README.md

 # Contracts

-**A Foundry-based Solidity package for testing and demonstration of smart contracts with the EVM AI Indexer.**
+**A Foundry-based Solidity package for testing and demonstration of smart contracts with the TinyExplorer.**

-The contracts package provides example smart contracts for testing the EVM AI Indexer's analysis capabilities.
+The contracts package provides example smart contracts for testing the TinyExplorer's analysis capabilities.

 ## Table of contents